-Due to an incorrect test reading at a local doctor’s office, my husband took an unnecessary trip to the ER.
+Due to a test being incorrectly read at a local doctor’s office, my husband took an unnecessary trip to the ER.
 While there, he was given a drug that almost killed him.
-His eyes turned red; his fingertips were blue.
-His neck swelled to the same size as his head.
+His eyes turned red, his fingertips were blue, and his neck swelled to the same size as his head.

-Being a true Southerner, I found a fan and fanned with the strength of a large woman in a two-size-too-tight dress on a 100-degree day in Georgia.
+Being a true Southerner, I made myself a makeshift fan and began fanning my husband with the strength of a large woman in a two-size-too-tight dress on a 100-degree day in Georgia.
 To my disbelief, that didn’t help.
 (Thank goodness I’m not a nurse.)

 I found myself standing next to the window praying and crying that the doctors would do something to save him.
 I must have been praying out loud because a chaplain (the only one dressed in black) came over and tried to draw my attention away from my husband.
-That didn’t work any more than my fanning.
+It didn’t work any more than my fanning had.
 I wasn’t about to take my eyes off the situation.

 A host of doctors stood around my husband looking at the spectacle of it all.
 Most just wanted to look down his throat to see the mass of gas that was blocking his airway.
 I heard one say, “I’ve never seen this before.”

 I was thinking, “Do something people, or he is going to die.”
 I wanted action.
 But, not a soul moved.
 The only thing in action was the Benadryl in his IV.
 Someone had given him a breathing treatment, but still, he couldn’t talk.
 His face and neck had not gone down at all.
 That took hours.